Optimizing Crowd-Aware Multi-Agent Path Finding through Local Communication with Graph Neural Networks: OUR APPROACH

 \subsection{Demonstration learning}

 Previous studies \cite{DemonstrationStefan, ImitationNair, Skild2021, PRIMAL} show that learning from demonstrations can facilitate agents to confine the high-reward regions quickly.
 The agents then use reinforcement learning to explore these regions to improve their policies.
 Adopting this approach from PRIMAL \cite{PRIMAL}, we also use ODrM* \cite{ODrM*} as the expert agent.
 The agents will first learn from the ODrM* expert and then randomly switch between exploration and demonstration modes to update their local policies.
-This method is one form of curriculum learning, which will be further discussed in section \ref{sec:curriculum}.